joszuijderwijk/personal-website/_posts/2021-03-07-iot-display-wordpress.md

 - Change its appearance in real-time based on the coffee machine's state

 <div class="alert alert-primary" role="alert" markdown="1">
-<i class="fa fa-info-circle fa-xl"></i> While this post describes my original WordPress implementation, my current website uses Jekyll with a different approach to display IoT device states.
+ℹ️ While this post describes my original WordPress implementation, my current website uses Jekyll with a different approach to display IoT device states.
 I plan to write about this Jekyll implementation in a future post.
 </div>

 ## Two Approaches: Modify a Plugin or Use a Bridge